-Utilization objectives Approximately amount Approximately Period Details / Progress (Baht Million) Working capital and/or 486 Within 2021 In the process of execution business expansion business plan
+Utilization objectives Approximately amount (Baht Million) Approximately Period Details / Progress Working capital and/or business expansion 387 Within 2022 In the process of execution business plan

 1.13 Dividend Payment Policy

 The Company has the dividend payment policy of a minimum 40 percent of its net profit after deducting the corporate income tax and any legal reserves.
 However, the Company holds its right to pay out the dividend lower than the policy as the Company's business profit, financial status, capital liquidity, the necessity of the working capital optimization for operation expense, or business expansion, and other factors concerning the Company's business management.
 The dividend pay-out shall be approved by the Shareholders, except the interim dividend pay-out which shall be approved by the Board of Directors and acknowledged by the Shareholders at the next shareholders' meeting.